lawrencejbho/full-stack-habit-tracker/README.md

 ## Future Plans
-* Users can fully customized any habit's contribution graph - colors, scale, timeframe
+* Users can fully customized any habit's daily habit tracking graph - colors, scale, timeframe
 * Frontend redesign to make the website look more modern.
 Will most likely use prebuilt React components.